CopilotC-Nvim/CopilotChat.nvim/README.md

 ## Usage

 1. Yank some code into the unnamed register (`y`)
-2. `:CopilotChat What does this code do?`
+2. `:CChat What does this code do?`

 ## Roadmap